dabolichin/dabolichin.github.io/src/pages/index.md

 Vinted is an online marketplace and community that allows its users to sell, buy, and swap secondhand clothing items and accessories.

-As a Director of Engineering at Vinted I was responsible for:
+As a Director of Engineering at Vinted I have:

-- Leading the Engineering of Trust domain
+- Leaded the Engineering of Trust domain
-- Owning of high-level technical vision
+- Developed the high-level technical vision
-- Managing the delivery quality, risk, issues, blockers
+- Managed the delivery quality, risk, issues and blockers
-- Cultivating Continuous Learning and Improvement culture
+- Cultivated Continuous Learning and Improvement culture
-- Growing high-performing teams and hiring talents
+- Grown high-performing teams from 1 to 5, supporting the security, community support and content quality areas

 #### Engineering Team Lead | Aug 2018 - Feb 2020

-As an engineering team lead at Vinted I was responsible for:
+As an engineering team lead at Vinted I have:

-- Leading and growing the Trust & Safety cross-functional engineering team
+- Leaded and grown the Trust & Safety cross-functional engineering team
-- Scaling the security, community support and content quality services to support 30M+ registered members
+- Scaled the security, community support and content quality services to support 60M+ registered members
-- Contributing to make the second-hand first choice worldwide as a backend developer
+- Contributed to make the second-hand first choice worldwide as a backend developer
+- Grown one team into bigger Trust domain

 ### [TripCreator](https://www.tripcreator.io/)